vazhka-dolya/katarakta/README.md

 **Do you know about SM64 Eye Changer from ImCodist?**\
 As you probably guessed by seeing this question here, yes.\
 I already knew about it even before creating katarakta (and SM64EC actually inspired me to make katarakta!), but I still decided to create it because I needed it for my own personal use and SM64EC did not have some features I needed, such as the additional textures and ability to change Mario's other textures besides the eyes.

+# Legal Notice
+This program is not affiliated with or sponsored by Nintendo and does not claim ownership over any\nof Nintendo's intellectual property used (such as the characters in the loading screens).